UniMath/agda-unimath/src/synthetic-homotopy-theory/functoriality-sequential-colimits.lagda.md

     is-equiv-map-hom-standard-sequential-colimit
 ```

-### A retract of sequential diagrams induces a retract of cocones
+### A retract of sequential diagrams induces a retract of colimits

 Additionally, the underlying map of the retraction is definitionally equal to
 the map induced by the retraction of sequential diagrams.